-We analyzed a variety of business financing options, ranging from online lenders to SBA loans, all of which are open to those with bad credit.
-After conducting a deep dive of over 50 lenders, we've consolidated this list of the best options for those with bad credit.
+We analyzed a variety of business financing options, including loans from online lenders to SBA loans, all of which are open to those with bad credit.
+After conducting a deep dive of over 50 lenders, we've consolidated this list of the best options for businesses or startups with bad credit.
 While some of the lenders listed below may be easier to qualify for than a traditional lender, none of them are likely to guarantee approval.
 Lenders that don't prioritize credit score will look to other factors such as cash flow, age of business, and more.

 Compare Small Business Loans